paulloy/Mourne-Book-Club/README.md

 The contact form allows users to contact the club with any further questions they have that are not already covered on the FAQ page.

+### Home page

+The home page is the first page that will open when users visit this website.
+At the top of the page is the Bootstrap carousel.
+Below this is the about section with information on "Who we are", "Where we meet", and "Testimonials".

 ### Members page

 This allows a user to view the current club members, their names, the books they are reading, and a small gallery